Human Resources to Translate into Assets

 Accordingly, we will promote mental health initiatives, not only in terms of dealing with mental health problems, but also in a broader sense, including measures to revitalize workplace communication, etc.

-We have set the following targets to be achieved in the five-year period to FY March 2020.
+We have set the following targets to be achieved in the five-year period up to the fiscal year ending March 2021.

 - All employees, including managers, shall understand mental health issues, and become able to fill his or her own role in promoting mental health.